-- 17. "Single and complete project" means the total project proposed by the project proponent.
-For example, if construction of a residential development affects several different wetland areas, the cumulative total of all impacted areas is the basis for deciding the project's total wetland impact.
-For "phased" developments, each phase may constitute a single and complete project if it has independent utility and would accomplish its intended purpose whether or not other phases were constructed. - 18.
-"Southern sphagnum bogs" are bogs that are located in the area located south of a horizontal line drawn across the state based on the routes of STH 16 and STH 21 west of Lake Winnebago and on USH 151 east of Lake Winnebago.
+For "phased" developments, each phase may constitute a single and complete project if it has independent utility and would accomplish its intended purpose whether or not other phases, were constructed.

+- 16. Solid waste disposal means the discharge, deposit, injection, dumping or placing of any solid waste into or on any land or water.
+This term does not include the transportation, storage, or treatment of solid waste.
+This is the definition given in s.
+289.01(34) Wis.
+Stats. - 17.
+Southern sphagnum bogs are bogs that are located in the area located south of a horizontal line drawn across the state based on the routes of STH 16 and STH 21 west of Lake Winnebago and on USH 151 east of Lake Winnebago.
 They are typically composed of a carpet of living sphagnum moss growing over a layer of acidic peat.
-Sedges, forbs and/or the low shrubs of the heath family (Ericaceae) colonize the sphagnum moss mat. - 19.
-"Stabilize" means the process of making a site steadfast or firm, minimizing soil movement by the use of practices such as mulching and seeding, sodding, landscaping, paving, graveling or other appropriate measures. - 20.
-"Wetland" has the meaning in s.
-23.32, Wis.
-Stats., and means an area where water is at, near or above the land surface long enough to be capable of supporting aquatic or hydrophytic vegetation and which has soils indicative of wetland conditions. - 21.
-"Wetland functional values" means the physical, chemical and biological process or attributes that occur in a wetland and the benefit society derives from certain functions as listed in ss.
+Sedges, forbs and/or the low shrubs of the heath family (Ericaceae) colonize the sphagnum moss mat. - 18.
+Wetland has the meaning as defined in s.
+23.32(1) Wis.
+Stats., and means an area where water is at, near or above the land surface long enough to be capable of supporting aquatic or hydrophytic vegetation and which has soils indicative of wetland conditions. - Wetland Functional Values means the physical, chemical and biological process or attributes that occur in a wetland and the benefit society derives from certain functions as listed in s.
 NR 103.03(1) and 350.003(17) Wis.
-Adm.
-Code. - 22.
-"Wetland floristic integrity" means the overall condition of the wetland plant community as a direct indicator of wetland quality, typically calculated using floristic quality assessment (FQA) methodology.
+Admin.
+Code. - 20.
+Wetland Floristic Integrity means the overall condition of the wetland plant community as a direct indicator of wetland quality. ,typically calculated using floristic quality assessment (FQA) methodology.